gvwilson/sensibleadventures/nardica/nardica.md

 *But I just got here!* she thought despairingly.

 Honesty shrugged,
-settling herself on a stool next to the square meter of workbench where she salvaged the easier bits and pieces of tech that came her family's way.
+settling themself on a stool next to the square meter of workbench where they salvaged the easier bits and pieces of tech that came their family's way.
 "Yeah.
 Lotsa folk wonderin' why the ganky, but the Blues ain't sayin' bunga 'cept that it come along straight from th' governor.